We already talked about collaboration as a life strategy for success on this website.

 I’m almost glad the Trump phenomenon happened, since it provides the perfect case study.

-Trump proves that what happens when an ultra-cynic approaches relationships with a competition first mindset and refuses too many chances for cooperation.
+Trump shows what happens when an ultra-cynic approaches relationships with a competition-first mindset.

 And what happens is that he creates a world of enemies.